savannainstitute/chestnut-bur-detection-from-drone/README.md

 The bundled sample ships ready-to-train tiles in `…/training/tiled/`, plus the source images and polygon labels in `…/training/full_canopy/` for reference.
-With the committed config, `--mode preprocess` only builds the group-aware train/val/test split over those tiles — it does not re-tile.
+With the committed config, `--mode preprocess` only builds the group-aware train/val/test split over those tiles; it does not re-tile.
 To tile your own data, pass a `full_canopy/` layout via `--data-root <root>`.
 The full dataset is distributed via Google Drive, not committed to git.

-You can also chain the whole pipeline in one command — `tune` hands its winning hyperparameters directly to `train`:
+You can also chain the whole pipeline in one command; `tune` hands its winning hyperparameters directly to `train`:

 ```powershell